se1exin/se1exin.github.io/_posts/2020-03-19-automatic-telescope-servo-and-compass.md

 Since [my last post](/2020/03/18/building-an-automatic-telescope.html), I thought I would investigate adding a compass sensor to the mix, so that I can start implementing the X axis control of the telescope.
-The theory is that if I can find the position of the telescope's X axis relative to north, I can then rotate it to point at any position along the 360&deg; X plane (I'll figure out the Y axis later).
+The theory is that if I can find the position of the telescope's X axis relative to north, I can then rotate it to point at any position along the 360&deg; X plane to find a planet or star.
+I'll figure out the Y axis later.

-I ran out to Jaycar (Australia's version of Radioshack) and picked up a cheap compass sensor, and while I was there I came across a cheap stepper motor, which I decided I would try out instead of a servo to see if there was any gain in control and accuracy.
+I ran out to Jaycar (Australia's version of Radioshack) and picked up a cheap compass sensor.
+While I was there I came across a cheap stepper motor which I decided I would try out instead of the servo to see if there was any gain in control and accuracy.

 Here are the parts that I bought: